MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

 ### Identify performance regressions by automating load tests with CI/CD

 In this demo, you will learn and understand ....

+### Set up and run functional tests

+In this demo, you will learn and understand ....